 Based on the residual stresses achieved in the dovetail, the fretting fatigue damage should be completely mitigated by the LPB process.
 HCF tests were conducted on untreated and LPB treated blade dovetails.
-As indicated earlier, since fretting damage on actual components is very difficult to simulate in laboratory test conditions, an extreme fretting-induced microcrack damage was simulated with a 0.020 in.
+As indicated earlier, since fretting damage on actual components is very difficult to simulate in laboratory test conditions, an extreme fretting induced microcrack damage was simulated with a 0.020 in.
 (0.5 mm) or a 0.030 in.
 (0.75 mm) deep EDM notch.
-Because the typical fretting-induced microcrack

-Fig. 10 $\,$ (a) LPB treated compressor blade dovetail contact region; $\,$ (b) residual stress distribution on the dovetail section of the LPB treated blade is shallower than 0.003 in.
+Because the typical fretting-induced microcrack is shallower than 0.003 in.
 (0.075 mm), the 0.020 in.
 (0.5 mm) deep EDM notch is a more aggressive damage condition compared to fretting damage.
 Figure 12 shows the S-N data for these test conditions.
-The base line (untreated) blades with 0.020 in.
+The baseline (untreated) blades with 0.020 in.
 (0.5 mm) notch failed with a run-out condition at 10^7 cycles of about 30 ksi (207 MPa).
 The LPB treated blades with 0.020 in.
-(0.5 mm) notch did not fail from the notch, even when tested at stresses of about 90 ksi and 100 ksi (620-690 MPa), thus showing better than a factor of 3 improvement over the untreated blades.
-The LPB treated blades with a 0.030 in.
+(0.5 mm) notch did not fail from the notch, even when tested at stresses of about 90 and 100 ksi (620 to 690 MPa), thus showing better than a factor of 3 improvement over the untreated blades.
+The

+LPB treated blades with a 0.030 in.
 (0.75 mm) notch showed almost a factor of 2 improvement in fatigue strength (at greater than 10^6 cycles) over the untreated blades with 0.020 in.
-(0.5 mm) well above the customary k_t =3 design criteria.
+(0.5 mm) well above the customary $k_t = 3$ design criteria.

-Fig. 11 FEA simulation of the residual stresses from Fig. 10(b) identifies the location (red arrow) and magnitude of the compensatory tensile residual stresses in the blade
+FIGURE 11 - FEA simulation of the residual stresses from Figure 10(b) identifies the location (red arrow) and magnitude of the compensatory tensile residual stresses in the blade.

-Fig. 12 S-N data for the compressor blades
+FIGURE 12 - S-N data for the compressor blades

-Based on the compressive residual stress distribution and fatigue performance achieved in the compressor blade dovetail, a comparable compressive distribution was designed for the compressor disk post contact region.
-A LPB tool designed to simultaneously process the two sides of the disk post is shown in Fig. 5(b).
-A photo of the LPB treated disk post after removal from the compressor disk is shown in Fig. 13.
-The residual stress distribution for the disk post contact region after LPB treatment is shown in Fig. 14.
-As expected, the results in this figure are comparable to the residual stress distribution shown for the compressor blade dovetail contact region in Fig. 10(b).
+Based upon the compressive residual stress distribution and fatigue performance achieved in the compressor blade dovetail, a comparable compressive distribution was designed for the compressor disk post contact region.
+An LPB tool designed to simultaneously process the two sides of the disk post is shown in Figure 5(b).
+A photo of the LPB treated disk post after removal from the compressor disk is shown in Figure 13.
+The residual stress distribution for the disk post contact region after LPB treatment is shown in Figure 14.
+As expected, the results in this figure are comparable to the residual stress distribution shown for the compressor blade dovetail contact region in Figure 10(b).
 Similar to the blade dovetail contact region EOB, the disk post contact region EOB shows a depth of compression better than 0.040 in.
 (1 mm).
 This verifies the fact that the LPB process parameters chosen for the disk post region are effective in producing the desirable residual stress distribution capable of mitigating fretting damage on the disk post contact surface.

-Fig. 13 Photo of the LPB treated disk post; this post was removed from the compressor disk after LPB treatment
+FIGURE 13 - Photo of the LPB treated disk post.
+This post was removed from the compressor disk after LPB treatment.

-Fig. 14 Residual stress distribution on the compressor disk post dovetail contact region after LPB treatment; these results are comparable to Fig. 10(b) for the blade dovetail contact surface
+FIGURE 14 - Residual stress distribution on the compressor disk post dovetail contact region after LPB treatment.
+These results are comparable to Figure 10(b) for the blade dovetail contact surface.